ASAxLab/asaxlab.github.io/_portfolio/a_evacuation.md

   thumbnail: https://raw.githubusercontent.com/ASAxLab/asaxlab.github.io/main/assets/img/portfolio/evac1.jpg

 #what displays when the item is clicked:
-title: EvacAware &#8282; Real-Time Intelligence for Coordinated Evacuations
+title: EvacAware&#8282; Real-Time Intelligence for Coordinated Evacuations
 subtitle: This project aims to design a practical evacuation assistance system for evacuation leaders and teams to improve their situation awareness in emergencies through a mobile application.
 image: https://raw.githubusercontent.com/ASAxLab/asaxlab.github.io/main/assets/img/portfolio/evac1.jpg  #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text